godwinbw/symmetrical-bassoon/README.md

 ### This challenge is to update an existing budget tracker to allow for offline access and functionality

+Three files were added to this project:
+- public/js/idb.js - Read and write from indexedDB when internet connection is lost
+- public/server-worker.js - Installs a service worker to locally cache all html, css, js & png files
+- public/manifest.json - All information need to make this installable as a Progressive Web App (PWA)

 ### **User Story**

     AS AN avid traveler